 • resumes their eligibility to FTB.

 An individual can also have multiple exceptions applying to them at once.
-Therefore if one exception ceases to apply, another may take effect.
-Exceptions with the most beneficial effect (i.e. earliest date of effect) should be applied first.
+Therefore, if one exception ceases to apply, another may take effect.
+Exceptions with the most beneficial effect (that is, earliest date of effect) should be applied first.

 Exceptions are also tied to specific consecutive years of non-entitlement.

-Example: Mike has 2 consecutive years of non-entitlement for 2009-10 and 2010-11.
-However, an exception is granted from 1 July 2012 because a new FTB child has come into his care on 31 May 2011 (since the 2 consecutive years).
-Therefore the exception is for the 2009-10 and 2010-11 years only.
-If it is later determined that the Mike had no entitlement for the 2011-12 year due to underestimation of income, even with the new child in his care he will be subject to non-entitlement due to 2 consecutive years of zero entitlement for the 2010-11 and 2011-12 years.
+Example: Mike has 2 consecutive years of non-entitlement for 2019-20 and 2020-21.
+However, an exception is granted from 1 July 2022 because a new FTB child has come into their care on 31 July 2021 (since the 2 consecutive years).
+Therefore, the exception is for the 2019-20 and 2020-21 years only.
+If it is later determined that Mike had no entitlement for the 2021-22 year due to underestimation of income, even with the new child in their care they will be subject to non-entitlement due to 2 consecutive years of zero entitlement for the 2020-21 and 2021-22 years.

 Act reference: FA(Admin)Act section 32AF Non entitlement to FTB on estimated income basis-review of income during 2 consecutive income years